 You must be a resident of Upper Darby School District, which includes Upper Darby Township and the boroughs of Clifton Heights and Millbourne, in order to obtain working papers through Upper Darby High School.
-The process for obtaining working papers has been transitioned to an electronic process; all information can be found on the school district website.
+There is an electronic process for working papers and all information can be found on the school district website.
 All applicants will need to download and complete the electronic Work Permit application from the PDE website, linked on the district website.
 All applications need to be submitted to: workingpapersrequest@upperdarbysd.org.
 All documents can be scanned and uploaded to your application.
 You will be contacted once your paperwork has been approved and processed.